codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

   using System;

-So why is this line problematic inside a smart contract?
+So why is the first line problematic inside a smart contract?
 Different nodes are going to execute the code at different times and because of this, they all receive a different result for ``DateTime.Now``.
 If this value was persisted in some way, all of the nodes would receive a different outcome for the contract state and would fail to reach a consensus.

 Make sure you have saved Auction.cs and run the validation command again.
 SCT recognizes this non-deterministic call: